for0nething/RECON/README.md

 ### Other Baselines

 - **Sample-Join**: The argument `--greedy [0:Uniform Sampling 1:Coreset (default)]` specifies the subset for training.
-Therefore, Sample-Join can be achieved by setting `--greedy 0`.
+Sample-Join can be achieved by setting `--greedy 0`.
 For example, to train a logistic regression model on a uniform sampling of IMDB, you may use:
 ```sh
 python logistic-universal.py --data IMDBC5 --method sgd -s 0.0128 --greedy 0